69 Anatomy and Physiology

 A collection of videos, interactive modules, anatomical illustrations, interactive radiology, and other media for clinical anatomy.

-The Visible Human Project (Public domain) by National Library of Medicine
+The Visible Human Project by National Library of Medicine (Public domain).

 The NLM Visible Human Project® has created publicly-available, complete, anatomically detailed, three-dimensional representations of a human male body and a human female body.
 Specifically, the VHP provides a public-domain library of cross-sectional cryosection, CT, and MRI images obtained from one male cadaver and one female cadaver.